Employment Information

 • Effectively and efficiently communicate necessary information regularly to students, colleagues, and parents regarding student progress and needs.

-Qualified candidates should skillfully demonstrate the following competencies:
+Additional Qualifications: Qualified candidates should skillfully demonstrate the following competencies:

 • The strong desire to achieve outstanding results in a short amount of time.